EthanPany/MathJax-Clipboard-Formula-Replacer/README.md

 # Timeline

 I'll test it myself.
-When ready (stable) I'll maybe upload it to GreasyFork.
-First time doing this, all comments suggestions and critics are welcome!
+When ready (stable), I'll maybe upload it to GreasyFork.
+First time doing this, all comments, suggestions, and criticisms are welcome!
+Star the project if you're into it! :)

 ## How It Works